-I am a Systems Scientist in the School of Computer Science at Carnegie Mellon University.
+I am a Lecturer (Assistant Professor) at the Department of Computer Science, University of York (UK).
 I graduated from the University of Granada (Spain) in 2003 and worked for two years as a software engineer before starting graduate school.
-After receiving my Ph.D. in Computer Science from the University of Malaga (Spain) in 2009, I worked as a postdoctoral researcher at INRIA Rhône-Alpes (France, 2010), the University of Coimbra (Portugal, 2011-2013), and Carnegie Mellon University (USA, 2013-2015), where I became part of the core faculty of the School of Computer Science (Systems Scientist) in 2015 and was promoted to Senior Systems Scientist in 2018.
+After receiving my Ph.D. in Computer Science from the University of Málaga (Spain, 2009), I worked as a postdoctoral researcher at INRIA Rhône-Alpes (France, 2010), the University of Coimbra (Portugal, 2011-2013), and Carnegie Mellon University (USA, 2013-2015), where I became part of the core faculty of the School of Computer Science (Systems Scientist) in 2015 and was promoted to Senior Systems Scientist in 2018.

 Complex software-intensive systems are increasingly relied upon in our society to support tasks in multiple areas (e.g., manufacturing, entertainment, communications, healthcare, transportation).
 At the same time, these systems are also progressively affected by higher degrees of variability and uncertainties that can be introduced by run-time changes related to the lack of control over third-party system components (e.g., residing in the cloud), humans in the loop, as well as complex interactions between software and physical elements in cyber-physical systems, to name a few examples.